|

 of $16.5 billion annually with more than 45 million

-members.
+at the end of 2011.
 Facility growth peaked in 2007 and the

-current recession as operators with over leveraged
+Industry went through some consolidation during the recession as operators with over leveraged

 The